-The example of the IJP case study shows that a local production network exists around companies.
-An extensive knowledge network has been built around the firms facilitated by senior staff movement between them.
+With a local technology cluster a local production network exists around companies.
+An extensive knowledge network will be built around the firms facilitated by senior staff movement between them.
 Competition within the group is intense and formal collaboration rare, and international concerns and relationships are of importance resulting in well developed global production facilities, suppliers, customers, partners and competitors, and contradictions exist between perceptions of members and the reality of linkages within the cluster.
-The cluster is local to the region but part of a wider international industry cluster with simultaneous importance of local cluster effects and extensive international links.
-In the early days of the industrial inkjet printing industry, most firms were associated with a particular technology, but as the industry has matured all of the major players have employed a range of technologies in their products.
-As a consequence of maturity the focus has shifted from technical development to marketing and distribution of the product.
+A cluster may be local to a region but part of a wider international industry cluster with simultaneous importance of local cluster effects and extensive international links.
+In the early days of a local technology cluster, most firms may be associated with a particular technology, but as the industry matures all of the major players can employ a range of technologies in their products.
+As a consequence of maturity the focus shifts from technical development to marketing and distribution of the product.

-Further Reading
+Recommended Reading

-Garnsey, E., Stam, E. and Thomas, B. (2010) The emergence and development of the Cambridge ink jet printing industry, in Fornahl, D., Henn, S. and Menzel, M-P. (eds.)
+- Stam, E., Garnsey, E. and Thomas, B. (2009) Competence creation in the Cambridge Inkjet Printing Industry, 25th EGOS Colloquium, Passion for creativity and innovation, ESADE Business School, Barcelona, July 2-4, 166. - Garnsey, E., Thomas, B. and Stam, E. (2009) The Emergence and Development of the Cambridge Ink Jet Printing Industry, Centre for Technology Management Working Paper, No. 2009/4, Institute for Manufacturing, University of Cambridge, pp. 1-30. - Garnsey, E., Stam, E. and Thomas, B. (2010) The emergence and development of the Cambridge ink jet printing industry, in Fornahl, D., Henn, S. and Menzel, M-P. (eds.)
 Chapter 11, Emerging Clusters: Theoretical, Empirical and Political Perspectives on the Initial Stage of Cluster Evolution, Cheltenham: Edward Elgar, pp. 265-291.